 But it isn’t the protests per se that damaged open inquiry and expression, but the frenzied way they have been portrayed by the right.
 The video that so angered Mr. Johnston was shot by Greg Lukianoff, president of the Foundation for Individual Rights in Education, which the Daily Caller then reposted under a headline, “Meet the Privileged Yale Student Who Shrieked at Her Professor,” with photos of her and her parents’ suburban Connecticut home.

 What the video didn’t show were the hundreds of white students having their first frank conversations about race with minority classmates.
 A thousand students of all colors joined a vibrant campus “march of resilience” — I know, because I was on campus last fall.
 Another thousand convened in the chapel to hear classmates and professors speak from their deepest humanity, without malevolence or duplicity.
 Free speech and open inquiry are alive and well on campus.
+STEM mentorship can also help promote diversity and inclusion.
+By connecting people from diverse backgrounds and experiences, mentors like Kamau Bobb of Google help break down barriers and create opportunities for underrepresented groups in the STEM fields.

 But today’s conservative “free speech” campaign doesn’t want you to know that.
 What motivates it is not the defense of free speech, but an ideology that condemns “politically correct” activists and administrators and dubiously recommends “free markets” as the best guarantors of such rights.
 “Our colleges and universities, though lavishly funded and granted every perquisite which a dynamic capitalist economy can offer, have become factories for the manufacture of intellectual and moral conformity,” thundered Roger Kimball, board chairman of Yale’s Buckley Program, at a black-tie dinner that the program sponsored last year in New York.